-If the Covid-19 crisis has had a heavy impact on the labor market, it has also resulted in the rise of new technologies and an acceleration of the change in working methods.
+If the Covid-19 crisis has had a heavy impact on the labour market, it has also resulted in the rise of new technologies and an acceleration of the change in working methods.
 For example, in the next ten years, automation and artificial intelligence are expected to profoundly change the distribution of jobs and skills needs.
 According to a McKinsey report of June 2020, approximately 22% of jobs in Europe (or 53 million) could be automated by 2030.

 In this report, the strategy consulting firm identifies the trends shaping the future of work of more than 1,000 cities and regions in 27 European countries.
 Here is a summary of these trends, and several initiatives to be implemented to address them.